-Cohesion can be thought of as a kind of social glue.
+Cohesion11 can be thought of as a kind of social glue.
 It refers to the degree of camaraderie within the group.
 Cohesive groups are those in which members are attached to each other and act as one unit.
-Generally speaking, the more cohesive a group is, the more productive it will be and the more rewarding the experience will be for the group's members.Beal, D. J., Cohen, R. R., Burke, M. J., & McLendon, C. L. (2003).
+The more cohesive a group, the more productive it will be and the more rewarding the experience will be for the group's members.Beal, D. J., Cohen, R. R., Burke, M. J., & McLendon, C. L. (2003).
 Cohesion and performance in groups: A meta-analytic clarification of construct relations.
 Journal of Applied Psychology, 88, 989-1004; Evans, C. R., & Dion, K. L. (1991).
 Group cohesion and performance: A meta-analysis.
 Small Group Research, 22, 175-186.
-Members of cohesive groups tend to have the following characteristics: They have a collective identity; they experience a moral bond and a desire to remain part of the group; they share a sense of purpose, working together on a meaningful task or cause; and they establish a structured pattern of communication.
+Cohesive groups tend to have the following characteristics: they have a collective identity; they experience a moral bond and a desire to remain part of the group; they share a sense of purpose, working together on a meaningful task or cause; and they establish a structured pattern of communication.